saramiotto/dncs-lab/README.md

     sudo ip route add 192.168.0.0/21 via 10.1.1.1

 ### Host-A
-For Host-A, we have configured the interface with its IP address, started the network interface by adding the command `sudo ip link set dev enp0s8 up`, then we connected, with the command `sudo ip route add` the new route's subnet to the designated device
+For Host-A, we configured the interface with its IP address, started the network interface by adding the command `sudo ip link set dev enp0s8 up`, then we connected, with the command `sudo ip route add` the new route's subnet to the designated device.
+This means that in order to reach the netowrk 10.1.1.0/30 it is necessary to contact the gateway with ip 192.168.0.1 using the interface enp0s8.
+In the same way the fourth line allow host-a to connect to host-c.

     export DEBIAN_FRONTEND=noninteractive
     sudo ip addr add 192.168.0.2/23 dev enp0s8 sudo ip link set dev enp0s8 up